domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.5

+* Fixed an issue with the lesson/review background images when the numbers were exactly equal to the relevant threshold, instead of above it.

 ## 2.0.4

 * Fixed to also update the lesson/review background images in the new WaniKani redesign, and not just the numbers.